reigndeity/YGG-GameJam/README.md

 <br>

 # DESCRIPTION
-### Kusinero is a  party game that combines gameplay elements from overcooked and fall guys.
+Kusinero is a  party game that combines gameplay elements from hits games like Overcooked and Fall Guys.
 Players start in their own kitchen zones as a randomized recipe is revealed, and ingredients spawn across the arena.
 The goal?
 Collect ingredients, assemble your dish, and score points—while dealing with all-out kitchen chaos!

-### In this fast-paced kitchen royale, players will need to Push, shove, steal, and fight to out-cook your opponents in this fast-paced kitchen royale.
-With simple mechanics and unpredictable action, anyone can jump in and have fun, but only the craftiest chef will claim victory.
+In this fast-paced kitchen royale, players will need to push, shove, steal, and fight to out-cook your opponents in this fast-paced kitchen royale.
+With simple mechanics and unpredictable action, anyone can jump in and have fun, but only the best chef will claim victory.

-# INTRODUCTION

 # PROJECT OBJECTIVES
+Kusinero aims to address the issues NFT games commonly has, such as being overly grindy, difficult to understand, and generally unenjoyable.
+By introducing a game that implements party-style gameplay, easy to grasp mechanics, and the use of already known digital asset-owning models, we provide a solution that could potentially bring more people to participate the NFT Game culture without having to sit through hour-long seminars and playing grindy games with little-to-no entertainment value.

 # TECHNICAL STACK
 ### Game Engine: